 Decision Points is a cognitive-behavioral intervention which includes skill training.
 It is open ended and allows for continuous enrollment of new participants.
 The focus of the program is to teach two concepts and four steps to increase participants’ ability to stay out of trouble.
 Decision Points combines aspects of cognitive skills training and cognitive restructuring.
 Decision Points teaches new attitudes and beliefs as a set of thinking skills.
 Participants must complete all five lessons and show proficiency in all skills to successfully complete the course.

-Flexible and open-ended, allows continuous intake of new participants, draws on evidence-based treatment models.
-Provides women with alternatives to criminal activity by helping them identify and mobilize personal and community resources.
+A gender specific, strength based, closed-ended program that draws on evidence-based treatment models.
+Provides women with alternatives to criminal activity by helping them identify and utilize personal and community based resources.